 Other helpful resources include:

 However you decide to build your emergency plan and/or business continuity plan, understand it will take time and involvement from many different people.
-Engage business leaders, key personnel, and third parties as each step of the plans are developed.
+Engage business leaders, key personnel, and third parties as each step of your plan is developed.